-During the year unrestricted funds were inadequate to meet necessary operational costs.
+During the year unrestricted funds were adequate to meet main operational costs.

 Features of the year's results include:

-- The Council of Lutheran Churches (CLC) awarded the LCiGB a grant of £10,000 for administrative purposes, i.e. rent, salary for an administrator and recruitment of Bishop expenses; - The Council of Lutheran Churches (CLC) allowed the LCiGB to retain the balance of a grant for mission and development to assist with the costs of implementing a congregational visitations programme in 2013 (£1,502); - The Evangelical Church of the Augsburg Confession in Poland donated £1,574towards the Polish ministry work in the UK; - The United Evangelical Lutheran Church of Germany (VELKD) agreed that the LCiGB could retain unspent funding for chaplaincy work for use in 2013 to run a cross-cultural

-- communications seminar; - All LCiGB congregations paid contributions in 2013and the level of these donations increased by £1,862 compared with the previous year; - The ELCA supported the LCiGB with funding for the placement of two successive interim pastors in the member congregation of St Anne's.
+- The Council of Lutheran Churches (CLC) awarded the LCiGB a grant of £11,500 for the purposes of the Bishop's stipend and expenses, the costs of attending Porvoo meetings, and a contribution towards administrative salaries; - The Council of Lutheran Churches (CLC) allowed the LCiGB to retain the balance of a grant for mission and development to assist with the costs of implementing a congregational visitations programme in 2014 (£1,502); - The Council of Lutheran Churches (CLC) allowed the LCiGB to retain £500 balance of the mission and development grant to cover costs of moving the office to its building; - The Evangelical Lutheran Church of America awarded a grant to LCiGB to assist with fees of a member to attend theological training; - The Council of Lutheran Churches (CLC) awarded a congregation a grant of £3500 towards the rent of worship premises; - The Evangelical Church of the Augsburg Confession in Poland donated £1,491 towards the Polish ministry work in the UK; - The LWF's German National Committee agreed that the LCiGB could retain unspent funding for communications and stewardship project work for use in 2015 to complete project tasks; - All LCiGB congregations paid contributions in 2014 and the level of these donations increased by £50 compared with the previous year; - The ELCA supported the LCiGB with funding for the placement of two successive interim pastors in the member congregation of St Anne's. - The ELCA supported the LCiGB with funding for an intern placement in the LCiGB, working mainly at St Anne's.